Procras/notes/lib/Ruby/WGR/ch3.md

 ### 3.4) Attributes and the attr_* method family

-An *attribute* is a property of an object whose value can be read and/or written through the objcet.
+An *attribute* is a property of an object whose value can be read and/or written through the object.
 In the case of ticket object, we'd say that each ticket has a `price` attribute as well as a `date` attribute and a `venue` attribute.
-Our `price=` method can be described as an *attribute write* method. `date`, `venue` and `price` (without the wqual sign) are *attribute reaser* methods, (The write/read terminology is equivalent to the set/get terminalogy used earlier, but the write/read is more common in Ruby discussions.)
+Our `price=` method can be described as an *attribute write* method. `date`, `venue` and `price` (without the equal sign) are *attribute reader* methods.
+(The write/read terminology is equivalent to the set/get terminalogy used earlier, but the write/read is more common in Ruby discussions.)

-The attributes of Ruby objects are impletemented as reaser and/or write methods wrapped around instance variables -or, if you prefer, instance variables wrapped up in reader and/or writer methods.
+The attributes of Ruby objects are implemented as reader and/or write methods wrapped around instance variables -or, if you prefer, instance variables wrapped up in reader and/or writer methods.
 There's no separate "attribute" construct at the language level. *Attribute* is a high-level term for a particular configuration of methods and instance variables.
 But it's a useful term, and Ruby does embed the concept of attributes in the language, in the form of shortcuts that help you write methods that implement them.

 Ruby provides a built-in shortcut that automatically creates a method that reads and returns the value of the instance variable with the same name as the method (give or take an @):